jelvik8/SomeBlockGame/README.md

 SOME BLOCK GAME

-Basically just a Minecraft Clone written in Java LWJGL.
+Basically just a Minecraft Clone written in Java using LWJGL.